-As you use Apple's AirPods, you might run into a troubleshooting issue or two.
+As you use Apple's AirPods, you might run into an issue or two that may require some troubleshooting.
 Here are some of the most common ones we've seen over the last year.

 Apple's AirPods can hold their charge for a lengthy period of time when not connected to a charger — even while buried in a bag.
 But when you pull them out, how can you tell if they're still charged?
 The answer lies in both your AirPods case and your connected devices.

 When fully charged, each earbud has from a 4.5 to a 6-hour listening charge, depending on which model you own.
 Pop them into the charging case for a total of 24-30 hours' charge.

 While your AirPods case won't indicate precisely how much battery you have left from those totals, it can give you a general idea.
 It has a single alert light under the lid, which is used for both pair status and charge status:

 - If you see no light: Your AirPods and their case are dead and need to be charged.

 - If you see an amber light and your AirPods are in their case: The AirPods are charging.